 Strike A Chord Yamaha Novice Section

-This year we have incorporated a new novice section into the competition, proudly supported by Yamaha.
-This is open to groups in which all members are playing at a maximum of AMEB Grade 4 level (or equivalent).
+In 2021 we incorporated a new novice section into the competition, proudly supported by Yamaha Music Australia.
+This section was open to groups in which all members are playing at a maximum of AMEB Grade 4 level (or equivalent).

 While most rules remain the same as Strike A Chord, ensembles can play a shorter piece of music between 1 and 5 minutes long.